What is TRISH?

 Impacts of Climate Change on the Yenisei River Basin

 The general trend in annual precipitation of Siberia appears to be toward precipitation increase.
-Summary of various precipitation studies under the climatic change in Siberia shows that annual precipitation increased by about 10% from the first to the second half of the 20th century, but has been subsequently stabilized.
+Various precipitation studies investigating climatic change in Siberia show that annual precipitation increased by about 10% from the first to the second half of the 20th century, but has subsequently stabilized.
 Cold season precipitation, on the other hand, has been recently increasing.
-Although summer precipitation has not significantly changed in the total amount, heavy rainfall events have become more common in recent years (see photo).
+Although the total amount of summer precipitation has not significantly changed, heavy rainfall events have become more common in recent years (see photo).
 Overall, Siberia experiences an increase in winter average and maximum snow depths.
-The snow tendency in Siberia is to Canada and Alaska.
+The snow tendency in Siberia is similar to Canada and Alaska.

 While the annual discharge of Siberian rivers flowing to the Arctic has generally been increasing in recent decades, attribution of the trend to climatic factors is extremely difficult.
 Streamflow trends in the YRB is particularly complex due to the thawing of permafrost (+) and increased evaporation associated with atmospheric warming (-).
 Additionally, the natural variance of streamflow records is heavily distorted by anthropogenic factors.
-Numerous large hydrological dams and reservoirs since the mid of the 20th Century.
+Numerous large hydrological dams and reservoirs have been built since the mid 20th Century.

-Any hydrological modeling in the YRB concerns about huge uncertainties in historical climate networks due to the spars and irregular nature of observations, which challenge the assessment of precipitation-discharge linkages.
-Tree-ring proxy is the independent parameter of hydrological variability in the YRB that will be tested and applied to solve these uncertainties.
+Any hydrological modeling in the YRB is challenged by huge uncertainties in historical climate networks due to the sparse and irregular nature of observations, which challenge the assessment of precipitation-discharge linkages.
+Tree-ring proxies are the independent parameters of hydrological variability in the YRB that will be tested and applied to solve these uncertainties.

 Photo: Flood after very heavy rain in Krasnoyarsk city, May 2020.